yousefelassal/quote-cron/README.md

 > Stay away from what might have been and look at what will be.

 > In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time.

+> Computers are like bikinis.
+They save people a lot of guesswork.